Vizzuality/marxan-cloud/README.md

 are started: attempting to import seed data before migrations have run fully will result in errors.

-There are types of seed data available with the application:
+There are three types of seed data available with the application:

 - User data: user accounts
 - Geographic data: complex geographic data, like GADM or WDPA